 Stock-based compensation expense.
 We incur expense related to stock-based compensation included in our GAAP presentation of cost of maintenance and service; research and development expense; and selling, general and administrative expense.
 This non-GAAP adjustment also includes excess payroll tax expense related to stock-based compensation.
 Although stock-based compensation is an expense and viewed as a form of compensation, we exclude these expenses for the purpose of calculating non-GAAP gross profit, non-GAAP gross profit margin, non-GAAP operating income, non-GAAP operating profit margin, non-GAAP net income and non-GAAP diluted earnings per share when we evaluate our continuing operational performance.
 Specifically, we exclude stock-based compensation during our annual budgeting process and our quarterly and annual assessments of our performance.
 The annual budgeting process is the primary mechanism whereby we allocate resources to various initiatives and operational requirements.
 Additionally, the annual review by our Board of Directors during which it compares our historical business model and profitability to the planned business model and profitability for the forthcoming year excludes the impact of stock-based compensation.
-In evaluating the performance of our senior management and department managers, charges related to a stand-alone cost center for which no single operational manager is responsible or accountable.
+In evaluating the performance of our senior management and department managers, charges related to stock-based compensation are excluded from expenditure and profitability results.
+In fact, we record stock-based compensation expense into a stand-alone cost center for which no single operational manager is responsible or accountable.
 In this way, we can review, on a period-to-period basis, each manager's performance and assess financial discipline over operational expenditures without the effect of stock-based compensation.
-We believe that these non-GAAP financial measures are useful to investors because they allow investors to (a) evaluate our operating results and (b) review historical comparability in our financial reporting as well as comparability with competitors' operating results.
+We believe that these non-GAAP financial measures are useful to investors because they allow investors to (a) evaluate our operating results and the effectiveness of the methodology used by us to review our operating results, and (b) review historical comparability in our financial reporting as well as comparability with competitors' operating results.